 When possible, invest in mattresses that come with well-established safety and high quality certifications.
 Some examples include CertiPUR-US and GREENGUARD.
 These things aren’t just marketing gimmicks for getting you to shop for them—they are formal assurances that these mattresses have undergone certain tests with standards the mattress met or exceeded in.
 This gives you excellent peace of mind that the mattress is safe for your little one.

 If possible, go for mattresses made by well-known, established manufacturers with a good reputation.
 Such companies have been in business long enough to have hopefully learned from past mistakes in order to make better products.
 They also generally offer better warranties, better customer service, a wider selection, and more bells and whistles on their products, especially if you are willing to pay extra for them.

 10.Don’t Weigh too Much

 When possible, go for mattresses that don’t weigh too much.
-Of course, foam mattresses have big advantages in this area over coil spring mattresses but you can find coil spring mattresses that don’t necessarily weigh a ton.
-When it comes to crib mattresses, some coil spring mattresses weigh less than 20 pounds—for an adult in good physical shape and with no back problems (and other limiting movement diseases), this isn’t an unmanageable weight.
+Of course, foam mattresses have big advantages in this area over coil spring mattresses, but you can find coil spring mattresses that don’t necessarily weigh a ton.
+When it comes to crib mattresses, some coil spring mattresses weigh less than 20 pounds—for an adult in good physical shape and with no back problems, this isn’t an unmanageable weight.
 Of course, changing sheets on a regular basis and, periodically turning mattresses over or taking them out for cleaning isn’t a fun activity but, if this is a big issue for you, then consider sticking with foam.
 They weigh much less, in general.